Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Introduction

 The subject of this paper is old and has intrigued many mathematicians.
 If $(V, H)$ and $(V^{\prime}, H^{\prime})$ are two hermitian $k^{\prime}$-spaces (or quadratic $k$-spaces), where $k$ is a number field and $k^{\prime}$ is a quadratic field extension of $k$, then it is well known that they are isometric if and only if for all places $v$, the localizations $(V_v, H_v)$ and $(V^{\prime}_v, H^{\prime}_v)$ are isometric.
 That is, the local-global principle holds for hermitian spaces and quadratic spaces.
 It is natural to ask whether or not the local-global principle holds for a hermitian $R^{\prime}$-lattice (or a quadratic $R$-lattice) $(L,H)$, where $R^{\prime}$ and $R$ are the rings of integers of $k^{\prime}$ and $k$ respectively.
-In general, the answer to this question is no. However, there is a way (the mass of $(L,H)$) to quantify the obstruction to the local-global principle, and an essential tool for this is the mass formula.
+In general, the answer to this question is no. However, there is a way, namely, the mass of $(L,H)$, to quantify the obstruction to the local-global principle.
+An essential tool for computing the mass of a quadratic or hermitian lattice is the mass formula.
 The mass formula expresses the mass of $(L, H)$ as a product of local factors, called the local densities of $(L, H)$.

 Therefore, it suffices to find the explicit local density formula in order to obtain the mass formula and accordingly to quantify the obstruction to the local-global principle.